lamptissue/meet/README.md

 # Meet - App

 # App overview

 This app provides information for upcoming events in any given city chosen by the user.
-The user can specify how many events are shown and the app is available both online and offline.
+The user can specify how many events are shown, show data for the chosen area and it is available both online and offline (PWA).

+Take a closer look [demo] (https://lamptissue.github.io/meet/)

+Gmail account is required to use the app.
+Please note that ad-blockers may affect the functionality of the app.

 # Technical requirements

 - React
 - Google API
 - Javascript
+- Jest/Enzyne
+- Puppeteer
+- AWS

 # Feature 1: